InfuseAI/primehub-site/docs/design/crds.md

 When a node is marked with a Taint, it cannot accept any pods which don't tolerate the taints.
 Tolerations are applied to pods so that pods are allowed to schedule onto nodes with matching taints.
 Please refers to [Taints and Tolerations](https://kubernetes.io/docs/concepts/configuration/taint-and-toleration/) for more detail.

-On Admin UI, a toleration which specify a tolerable taint(key-value pair) with an effect to take.
+On Admin UI, toleration which specifies a tolerable taint(key-value pair) with an effect to take.

-We add a toleration to tolerate a specific taint with an effect to take, the data is stored as below.
+We add toleration to tolerate a specific taint with an effect to take, the data is stored as below.

     tolerations:
       - effect: NoSchedule